AVL tree: Rebalancing

 If during a modifying operation the height difference between two child subtrees changes, this may, as long as it is < 2, be reflected by an adaption of the balance information at the parent.
 During insert and delete operations a (temporary) height difference of 2 may arise, which means that the parent subtree has to be "rebalanced".
 The given repair tools are the so-called tree rotations, because they move the keys only "vertically", so that the ("horizontal") in-order sequence of the keys is fully preserved (which is essential for a binary-search tree).

 Let X be the node that has a (temporary) balance factor of −2 or +2.
 Its left or right subtree was modified.
-Let Z be the higher child (see figures 2 and 3).
+Let Z be the child with the higher subtree (see figures 2 and 3).
 Note that both children are in AVL shape by induction hypothesis.

 In case of insertion this insertion has happened to one of Z's children in a way that Z's height has increased.

 In case of deletion this deletion has happened to the sibling t1 of Z in a way so that t1's height being already lower has decreased.
 (This is the only case where Z's balance factor may also be 0.)

 There are four possible variants of the violation:

 And the rebalancing is performed differently:

 Thereby, the situations are denoted as C B, where C (= child direction) and B (= balance) come from the set { Left, Right} with Right := −Left.
 The balance violation of case C == B is repaired by a simple rotation rotate_(−C), whereas the case C != B is repaired by a double rotation rotate_CB.

 The cost of a rotation, either simple or double, is constant.